kuritka/threading/readme.md

 ## concurency z parallelism

-Concurency = one task at time but multiple functions
+Concurency = one task at time but multiple functions.
+Go channels always run asynchronously.
+To opn new thread we use go routines

 Paralelism =  multiple tasks at time (one therad of execution)